erigontech/erigon/README.md

 * All contributors of Go-Ethereum

-* Our special respect and graditude is to the core team of [Go-Ethereum](https://github.com/ethereum/go-ethereum).
+* Our special respect and gratitude is to the core team of [Go-Ethereum](https://github.com/ethereum/go-ethereum).
 Keep up the great job!

 Happy testing! 🥤